 A root canal is a natural cavity within the center of the tooth that has a soft pulp chamber housing your tooth’s nerve.
-We can perform root canal or endodontic procedures to save teeth that are badly decayed by removing the pulp and nerves and then sealing the cleaned area.
+We can perform a root canal or endodontic procedures to save teeth that are badly decayed by removing the pulp and nerves and then sealing the cleaned area.
 Without treatment, infection and abscesses can form on the tissues surrounding your teeth.
 If you have an infected tooth it can be very painful and you should seek immediate medical attention from an experienced West Bloomfield root canal dentist.

 - A tooth’s color darkens

 - You experience severe tooth pain when chewing

 - Gum tissue near a tooth is swollen, sensitive or pimpled

 - Heightened and prolonged hot or cold sensitivity

 Damage to the nerve and pulp can come from decay, large fillings, cracks or chips in a tooth and even trauma to your face.
 A tooth’s nerve function provides sensory responses to hot and cold temperatures.
 The removal of the nerve does not affect the primary functions of the tooth.
 When a tooth’s nerve or pulp is damaged, bacteria can form in the root canal — causing infection identified by various symptoms, including bone loss around the root, swelling of your face or drainage into your gums.

 The Root Canal Procedure